 Withdrawal or Leave of Absence

-A student who needs or desires to take a Withdrawal (WDL) or take a Leave of Absence (LOA) from the University of Redlands must schedule an appointment with their Student Services Manager and complete an exit interview.
-A WDL or LOA is considered official once the student submits a written request of their intent and the request has been completed and submitted to their Student Services Manager.
+A student who needs or desires to take a Withdrawal (WDL) or take a Leave of Absence (LOA) from the University of Redlands must schedule an appointment with their Assistant Director of Student Success and complete an exit interview.
+A WDL or LOA is considered official once the student submits a written request of their intent and the request has been completed and submitted to their Assistant Director of Student Success.
 The request will state the intentions of the student to discontinue the course(s) in which they are registered and the effective date the WDL or LOA will be implemented, which is then recorded by the Registrar’s Office.

 In order for a student to drop a course after the course has begun but prior to the last meeting of the course, the Registrar must be notified in writing.
 The request should include the last date of attendance.
 The withdrawal is effective the day after the last date of attendance.
 The student is responsible for obtaining refunds of tuition and/or charges, which are calculated according to the tuition refund schedule located in the appropriate Tuition and Fees selection of this Catalog.
 The student will receive a grade of “W” on their transcript.